unik-name/help-unikname/docs/3-unikname-connect/howto-create-unikname-trust-certificate-organization.md

 ![install-unikname-connect-step](./images/install-unikname-connect-step2.png)

-You've already discovered @unikname ID for individual where the main purpose is to allow people to keep full control of their Digital Identity and to keep their web authentications fully private.
-There's another type of @unikname ID dedicated for organization.
+You've already discovered UniknameID for individual where the main purpose is to allow people to keep full control of their Digital Identity and to keep their web authentications fully private.
+There's another type of UniknameID dedicated for organization.

-**@unikname IDs of type Organization** are disclosed publicly and they're used by the <brand name="UNC"/> authentication protocol.
+**UniknameIDs of type Organization** are disclosed publicly and they're used by the <brand name="UNC"/> authentication protocol.
 Combined with the domain name of your website it offers a strong cyber-protection for your user account.
-The @unikname ID of type organization can only be created with a `UNIKNAME-CONNECT COUPON CODE` obtained after human verification and with the Command Line Interface tool (the CLI).
+The UniknameID of type organization can only be created with a `UNIKNAME-CONNECT COUPON CODE` obtained after human verification and with the Command Line Interface tool (the CLI).

 Here we explain how to create a @unikname of type Organization, how to disclose it publicly, and how to link it with your website domain name and to make it your trust certificate.